jr-chapman/foreign-object-anomaly-detection/README.md

 ```

 #### Model Evaluation or Testing
-For execution of evaluation or testing, use the following command.
+For execution of evaluation or testing, use the command below.
 Provide the path to the pre-trained model you wish to use for evaluation or testing in _<checkpoint>_ and the dataset subset in _<subset>_.
 The dataset subsets are: _validation_negative, testing_negative, validation_positive, testing_positive_
 ```
 python3 main.py --evaluate --model_path=<checkpoint> --data_path=<dataset_path> --evaluation_set=<subset> --err=ssim,anomaly
 ```